gingerbeardman/gingerbeardman.github.io/_posts/2021-08-19-aquaplus-piece-vs-panic-playdate.md

 Looking back at the P/ECE it was ahead of its time in many ways.
 To get a feel for what was going on when it came out:

-- the most popular phone manufacturers were Nokia and Sony Ericsson
+* the most popular phone manufacturers were Nokia and Sony Ericsson
-- the battle between the PlayStation 2 and Dreamcast was ongoing
+* the battle between the PlayStation 2 and Dreamcast was ongoing
-- ICO was the latest PlayStation 2 game
+* ICO was the latest PlayStation 2 game
-- Rez was the latest Dreamcast game
+* Rez was the latest Dreamcast game
-- the iPod and Game Boy Advance had both just launched
+* the iPod and Game Boy Advance had both just launched
+* YouTube and Facebook had yet to be created

 ...it really was a different era!